iotJumpway/Intel-Examples/Intel-Arduino-101/3RD-PARTY-DFRobot/LCD-Intruder-System/README.md

 ## Before You Begin

 If this is the first time you have used the TechBubble IoT JumpWay in your IoT projects, you will require a developer account and some basics to be set up before you can start creating your IoT devices.
-Visit the following link and check out the guides that take you through registration and setting up your Location Space, Zones, Devices and Applications.
+Visit the following link and check out the guides (Roughly 5 minutes) that take you through registration and setting up your Location Space, Zones, Devices and Applications.

 [TechBubble Technologies IoT JumpWay Developer Program (BETA) Docs](https://github.com/TechBubbleTechnologies/IoT-JumpWay-Docs/ "TechBubble Technologies IoT JumpWay Developer Program (BETA) Docs")